whyboris/utilitarianism.net/content/en/acting-on-utilitarianism.md

 [^27]: Cf. Nick Beckstead (2013). _[On the Overwhelming Importance of Shaping the Far-Future](https://drive.google.com/file/d/0B8P94pg6WYCIc0lXSUVYS1BnMkE/view?resourcekey=0-nk6wM1QIPl0qWVh2z9FG4Q)_.
 PhD Dissertation, Rutgers University.
 Section 3: The Case for Shaping the Far Future.
 [^28]: Roser, M. (2019).
 [The short history of global living conditions and why it matters that we know it](https://ourworldindata.org/a-history-of-global-living-conditions-in-5-charts). _Our World In Data_.
 [^29]: Cf. Bostrom, N. (2013).
 [Existential Risks as a Global Priority](https://www.existential-risk.org/concept.html). _Global Policy_.
 4(1): 15–31.
-[^30]: Cf. MacAskill, W. (2014). _[Doing Good Better: How Effective Altruism Can Help You Make a Difference](https://www.effectivealtruism.org/doing-good-better/)_.
+[^30]: Cf. MacAskill, W. (2014). _[Doing Good Better: Effective Altruism and How You Can Make a Difference](https://www.effectivealtruism.org/doing-good-better/)_.
 New York: Random House.
 Chapter 1.
 [^31]: Note that William MacAskill, coauthor of this website, is a cofounder of _Giving What We Can_.
 [^32]: Caviola, L., Schubert, S., Teperman, E., Moss, D., Greenberg, S., & Faber, N. (2020).
 [Donors vastly underestimate differences in charities’ effectiveness.](https://ore.exeter.ac.uk/repository/bitstream/handle/10871/122268/Caviola%20et%20al._2020_JDM.pdf) _Judgment and Decision Making_.
 15(4): 509–516.
 [^33]: